 Resulting from a proposal by then-Minister of External Affairs Lester B. Pearson, UNEF was established to maintain order and assure an armistice agreement between Egypt and Israel was maintained.
 Canada was one of several nations providing soldiers to the force.

 A native of Montreal, Que., and the son of a militia officer, Burns had served in the Canadian army during both world wars.
 He served first in the militia before attending the Royal Military College of Canada, from which he graduated in 1914.
-He served on the Western Front with the engineers in the First World War, and in the Second World War he rose to command the First Canadian Corps in Italy.
+He served on the Western Front with the engineers in the First World War, and in the Second World War, he rose to command the First Canadian Corps in Italy.

 After retiring from the military, Burns began working in Canada’s Department of External Affairs.
 He would later represent the Canadian government at disarmament conferences and eventually became a professor at Carleton University.

-SUPPORT THE PEACEKEEPERS
+SUPPORTING THE PEACEKEEPERS

 The Royal Canadian Mint has honoured Canadian peacekeepers with two separate issues.